-Today there are about 15 Queen’s Messengers (2005), and while, when the corps was first formed by King Charles II., they had to be proficient in both horsemanship and with the pistol, it is now sufficient for them to be expert shots.
+Today there are about 15 Queen’s Messengers (2005), and when King Charles II. first formed the corps, they had to be proficient in both horsemanship and the pistol; it is now sufficient for them to be expert shots.

-In those early days, they had to defend the King’s despatches with sword and pistol, perhaps while riding in a rocking post-chaise through. a brigand-infested mountain pass.
+In those early days, they had to defend the King’s despatches with sword and pistol, perhaps while riding in a rocking post-chaise.
+A brigand-infested mountain pass.
 It was a dangerous job.
-The last Royal courier to lose his life went to look at his horses outside an Austrian inn during the Napoleonic wars and was never seen again. kings messenger dangerous job
+The last Royal courier to lose his life went to look at his horses outside an Austrian inn during the Napoleonic wars and was never seen again.
+Kings messenger dangerous

 Queen’s Messengers carry a badge that consists of the Royal monogram with a silver greyhound as a pendant.
 King Charles II. was an exile in Holland when he founded the corps and selected two English and two Dutch officials to carry his despatches.

-In former times the occupation of King’s Messenger consisted to a considerable extent in serving the warrants issued by the Secretary of State for the apprehension of persons accused of high treason and other grave offenses against the State.
+In former times the occupation of King’s Messenger consisted to a considerable extent of serving the warrants issued by the Secretary of State for the apprehension of persons accused of high treason and other grave offenses against the State.
 Nowadays, however, they are principally employed in foreign service.
+Kings messenger dangerous

-The “diplomatic bag” that Is sent from the Foreign Office to an embassy or legation in another country is a short, stout sack made of closely woven canvas.
-Its opening closes very tightly and is double locked.
-In fact, it closes so tightly that during the last war, when the boat in which a King’s Messenger was traveling was torpedoed, the bag, being practically air-tight, floated.
+The “diplomatic bag” sent from the Foreign Office to an embassy or legation in another country is a short, stout sack made of closely woven canvas.
+Its opening closes very tightly and is double-locked.
+It closes so tightly that during the last war, when the boat in which a King’s Messenger was traveling was torpedoed, the bag, being practically air-tight, floated.

-Fortunately, it was rescued by another British ship; but the risk of State documents floating into enemy hands was revealed and caused the Foreign Office to have the bags weighted with lead and perforated.
+Fortunately, it was rescued by another British ship.
+Still, the risk of State documents floating into enemy hands was revealed and caused the Foreign Office to have the bags weighted with lead and perforated.
 Thus any bags now lost in the sea would sink to the bottom and be safe from prying enemy eyes.

-The Chief Queen’s Messenger today receives a salary of £900 a year.
-The other messengers, several of them retired officers, receive salaries ranging from £300 to £650 a year, but some are unpaid.
-One of the most important of them is the well-known Captain Beddington Behrens, who made diplomatic history last year by carrying the bag to America by air. kings messenger dangerous job
+The Chief Queen’s Messenger today receives a salary of £900 yearly.
+The other messengers, several retired officers, receive salaries ranging from £300 to £650 a year, but some are unpaid.
+One of the most important of them is the well-known Captain Beddington Behrens, who made diplomatic history last year by carrying the bag to America by air.
+Kings messenger’s dangerous job

 The most famous of recent King’s Messengers were Sir Park Goff, who died in 1939.
-He was appointed honorary messenger at the beginning of the last war, and during its first two years crossed the Channel 80 times, the North Sea 30 times, the Mediterranean 22 times, the Black Sea four times, and the Caspian twice.
-Of those 730 days, he was at home only 22!
+He was appointed honorary messenger at the beginning of the last war and, during its first two years, crossed the Channel 80 times, the North Sea 30 times, the Mediterranean 22 times, the Black Sea four times, and the Caspian twice.
+Of those 730 days, he was at home, only 22!
+Kings messenger dangerous

-King’s Messengers are armed with a special red passport, which makes the bearer free of every Customs barrier, and a diplomatic “laissez-passer,” a beautiful document ornately engraved on banknote paper, which states that the bearer is “on the King’s business.”
-Sometimes it Is necessary for the messenger to use the latter to extricate himself from difficult and dangerous situations.
+King’s Messengers are armed with a unique red passport, which frees the bearer of every Customs barrier, and a diplomatic “laissez-passer,” a beautiful document ornately engraved on banknote paper, which states that the bearer is “on the King’s business.”
+Sometimes the messenger must use the latter to extricate himself from difficult and dangerous situations.

 In wartime, the risks of personal danger are significantly increased, which has caused the Foreign Office to request the Commissioner of Police to provide King’s Messengers with protection.
-Retired officers of the special branch at Scotland Yard are now recalled to act as escort guards to all the messengers.
+Retired officers at Scotland Yard’s particular branch are now recalled as escort guards to all the messengers.

-Not only do they have to guard the messengers against obvious dangers; they have also to keep a watchful eye on spies of both sexes.
-For even in these days enemy nations are said to use beautiful women to discover State secrets, although one famous King’s Messenger always deplored the fact that the traditional glamorous spy who used her feminine wiles on Royal couriers never seemed to cross his path!
+Not only do they have to guard the messengers against apparent dangers, but they have also to keep a watchful eye on spies of both sexes.
+Even these days, enemy nations are said to use beautiful women to discover State secrets.
+However, one famous King’s Messenger always lamented that the traditional glamorous spy who used her feminine wiles on Royal couriers never seemed to cross his path!
+Kings messenger dangerous